You’re probably here because you’ve been told your child has, or might have, a special educational need or disability (SEND).

 All schools and settings must:

-- make reasonable adjustments for disabled children (opens a new window)
+- make reasonable adjustments for children with additional needs (opens a new window)

 - prevent discrimination and promote equality